lmorg/ttyphoon/README.md

 ## Whats Left To Do

 In short, _a lot_!!
-Some of what has been detailed above is still aspirational.
-Some of it has already been delivered but in a _very_ alpha state.
-And while there is lots of error handling and unit tests, test coverage is still pretty low and exceptions will crash the terminal (quite deliberately, because I want to see where the application fails).
+Some of what has been detailed above is still in a _very_ alpha state.
+And while there is lots of error handling and unit tests, test coverage is still pretty low.

 Below is a high level TODO list of features and compatibility.
 If an item is ticked but not working as expected, then please raise an issue in Github.